Travel During a Pandemic

-He smiled again and said, "Oh yes, there are slow boats, still."
+He smiled again and said, "Oh yes, but there are slow boats, still."

 Hm, I thought.
 The slow boats take forever and they cross one of the deepest trenches of water on the planet.
 Not fun.
-We always avoid them as a result.
+We always avoided them as a result.

 We were torn.
 Should we immediately head across to Lombok, fly to Bali and try to arrange passage back to Canada?
-Once again we thought about the crowds and how if we waited a while, we could avoid them.
+Once again we thought about the crowds and how if we could wait a while, we could avoid them.

 I was really torn, but then Elaine said, "It's so beautiful, let's go snorkelling.
 We'll feel better afterwards and then we can figure out what to do."